A Game Changer for FDs

 Choosing the Right Partner to Implement your New finance System

-This blog doesn’t seek to oversimplify what’s involved in a system change.
+I'm not seeking to oversimplify what’s involved in a system change.
 Choosing the right partner is crucial to your smooth transition.
 My advice?
-Ask your potential partner to put you in touch with their clients.
-Don’t confine your research to reading the case studies or references – talk to these clients too.
+Ask your potential provider to put you in touch with their clients.
+Don’t confine your research to reading the case studies or references – talk to their clients too.

 Ideally, ask to speak with peers in the same industry as you.

-Learn more: Join our Webinar on Microsoft Dynamics 365
+Learn more: watch our on-demand Webinar on Microsoft Dynamics 365

-On the 14th of February 2019, I’ll be hosting a webinar to introduce you to D365.
-Together with my colleagues Kate Hutchinson and Mark Summers, we’ll cover:
+In February 2019, I hosted an introduction to D365.
+Together with my colleagues Kate Hutchinson and Mark Summers, we covered: